-Today I am walking a bit more to get my own meds, ice and move around the house to sit/lay in other places.
+Today I am walking a bit more to get my own meds, and ice, and moving around the house to sit/lay in other places.

 Sitting down on chairs is still not comfortable so the couch and bed are my best friend.
 Moving around is a bit difficult but I am feeling such an improvement each day.

 I feel great today I am sleeping very well and am having regular salt baths.
 I have now moved on to using Bepanthen and I slather it on and it feels great.

 The reason I put a fair amount of cream on is to have cream between my skin and my dressing which I discovered feels more comfortable for me.

 Today is my first light therapy.
 I was quite comfortable sitting in the car as I drove myself there, the last couple of days I have been laying down or sitting with a pillow under my bottom.
 In the car, I didn’t need a pillow for support.
 Julie explained the light therapy and got me set up, has a look at my stitches and how I was going, I am still a bit swollen but other than that everything is going well.